Facebook Videos Not Playing or Loading Properly

 So before we dive into fixes, let’s talk about why this happens.
 Because understanding the “why” makes the “how to fix it” way easier.

-But it gets weirder.
+The Autoplay Conspiracy – Facebook’s autoplay feature is temperamental as hell.
 On mobile, Facebook has a setting called “Autoplay” that you can set to “Wi-Fi only,” “Wi-Fi and mobile data,” or “Never.”
 If it’s set to Wi-Fi only and you’re on cellular?
 Videos won’t play!

-If you turned on Data Saver mode either in the Facebook app or your phone’s system settings, congrats – you just killed video playback.
+Data Saver Mode Is Your Enemy – If you turned on Data Saver mode either in the Facebook app or your phone’s system settings, congrats – you just killed video playback.
+Data Saver is supposed to help you conserve data by preventing videos from downloading.
+But in practice, you end up clicking videos that just… don’t play.

-If you’re watching Facebook on desktop, your browser might be blocking autoplay videos.
+Your Browser Is Being Overprotective – If you’re watching Facebook on desktop, your browser might be blocking autoplay videos.
 Chrome, Firefox, and Safari all have different autoplay policies, and they’re getting stricter every year.
+Firefox, for example, blocks ALL videos with sound from autoplaying by default.
+And nobody tells you this is happening!

 Plot Twist: It Might Actually BE Facebook’s Fault